migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

-## TODO
-* add a section that describes which backup spec fields can be restricted by the cluster administrator https://github.com/migtools/oadp-non-admin/issues/151
-* Document limited non-admin console use - via
+## OpenShift Console and OADP Self-Service

+At the time of writing OADP self-service objects can only be created in the OpenShift Console via the API Explorer.

-  * administrator -> Home -> API Explorer -> Filter on NonAdminBackup or NonAdminRestore -> Instances -> Create NonAdminBackup or NonAdminRestore
+Navigate to: Administrator -> Home -> API Explorer -> Filter on `NonAdmin`.
+Choose the object you wish to create.

+   * NonAdminBackup
+   * NonAdminRestore
+   * NonAdminBackupStorageLocation

+Click on instances and the create button.